RiverApril/Underneath/readme.md

 ```

-To try the work-in-progress SDL2 port use the -s flag:
+To try the work-in-progress SDL2 port use the -s flag: (This hasn't been implemented in windows)
 ```
 python build.py -s
 ```